-Film credits include: Homeland, Madam Secretary, Spinning Into Butter with Sarah Jessica Parker, OVUM, Death of a Prince, The Third Option, Ambition's Debt, and Fish.
+Film credits include: Homeland, Madam Secretary, Spinning Into Butter with Sarah Jessica Parker, OVUM, Death of a Prince, The Third Option, Ambition's Debt, Fish, and Ovum.
 She is also in post-production for Sam & Julia, a short film co-written/directed with Randy Harrison.

 A summa cum laude graduate from SUNY Purchase Acting Conservatory, Michelle resides in Brooklyn, NY.